elastos/Elastos.CarrierClassic.Java/README.md

 - Visual Studio IDE is required.
 The Community version can be downloaded at https://visualstudio.microsoft.com/downloads/ for free.
 - Download and install "Visual Studio Command Prompt (devCmd)" from https://marketplace.visualstudio.com/items?itemName=ShemeerNS.VisualStudioCommandPromptdevCmd .
 - Install 'Desktop development with C++' Workload

+Note: In case Java is already installed, please check the version with the 'java -version' command, Java version 8 is recommended.
+Java 11 does not contain the JavaFX SDK and must be additionally installed. (https://www.oracle.com/technetwork/java/javafx2-archive-download-1939373.html).

 Start the program 'Visual Studio Installer'.